meierac/wochenschau/SWIPE_FIX_EXPLANATION.md

 ## Problem

-The swipeable sheet component was not working on mobile devices due to conflicts between touch event handlers and scrollable content.
+The swipeable sheet component was not working properly on mobile devices, especially iOS, due to:
+1. Conflicts between touch event handlers and scrollable content
+2. Sheet not visually following finger during drag gestures on iOS

 ## Root Causes